See a Launch and So Much More

 If you thought the Kennedy Space Center Visitor Complex was amazing, just wait until you walk through the doors of The American Space Museum and Space Walk Hall of Fame.
 Located in Downtown Titusville, across the street from the Visitor Center, is a museum dedicated to preserving the history of Americans in space and the people and programs that helped shape what we know of space exploration today.
 Filled with artifacts on loan from actual astronauts, rummaged from NASA dumpsters, and estate sales, this small museum offers an eye-opening look at the people that made American space flight possible.
 It’s a must-stop for anyone who considers themselves a space geek.
 On top of the incredible artifacts and mementos, this museum includes the Space Walk of fame, where you can see momentous mission memorials.
 It also happens to be a great place to see a launch!

 Consider adding a tour of the Cape Canaveral Lighthouse, which dates back to the 1800’s, and learn more about how this landmark became a beacon for the community and shaped the history of Florida’s Space Coast.
 While on the tour, you’ll get up-close views of historic launch pads with stories about the missions that launched from those sites, hangars, and other buildings that supported space exploration, as well as a landmark that was the resting spot for the early settlers that built this historic structure.
 There are plenty of photo ops on this tour so make sure you bring your camera.
-From this tour, you will also find access to the Sands Space History Center which is a free museum open to the public that chronicles the historic launches that took place on the launch pads of the Kennedy Space Center.
+From this tour, you will also find access to the Step Back in Time with a Tour of the Historic Canaveral Lighthousewhich is a free museum open to the public that chronicles the historic launches that took place on the launch pads of the Kennedy Space Center.

 Rockets aren’t the only thing needing to fuel up.
 For all you foodies that like an out-of-this-world experience, you’ll want to head over to Playalinda Brewing Company: Brix Project in Titusville.
 This brewery is one of the best on the Space Coast and is just what you need after a day exploring Space attractions!
 Sit inside or mosey your way outside to the Beer Garden to enjoy an artfully prepared meal and craft brews and cocktails inspired by both space and culture of the Space Coast.
 Dixie Crossroads is another Space Coast treasure where Southern hospitality meets great food in a casual environment.
 Enjoy fresh rock shrimp (if you don’t know, you’ll want to find out here!) steak, chicken, and their famous corn fritters for a laid-back, after-launch meal.
 If you’re looking for a place to eat with a view, Shiloh’s Steak and Seafood is your upscale surf and turf spot for waterfront dining with a direct view for watching a launch from the Mangrove Deck.